umairali-bit/potential-enigma/README.md

 # Description
  Readme-Generator, generates a readme file randomly.
-Answering a couple pf prompts, it generates a Readme file with all the information about the project.
+Answering a couple of prompts, it generates a Readme file with all the information regarding the project.
 # Table of Contents:
 * [Installation](#installation)
 * [Usage](#usage)